thoughtback/rich-markdown-editor/README.md

 # rich-markdown-editor

 A React and [Prosemirror](https://prosemirror.net/) based editor that powers [Outline](http://getoutline.com) and can also be used for displaying content in a read-only fashion.
 The editor is WYSIWYG and includes formatting tools whilst retaining the ability to write markdown shortcuts inline and output plain Markdown.
-See the **[Live demo storybook](https://rich-markdown-editor-demo.onrender.com/)**.
+See the **[Live Demo Storybook](https://thoughtback.github.io/rich-markdown-editor/)**.

 > Important Note: This project is **not attempting to be an all-purpose Markdown editor**.
 It is built for the [Outline](http://getoutline.com) knowledge base, and whilst others are welcome to fork or use this package in your own products, development decisions are centered around the needs of Outline.